typisttech/trellis-cloudflare-origin-ca/README.md

 Short answer: To keep connection between Cloudflare and your severs private and secure from tampering.

 Long answer:
-> CloudFlare’s Flexible SSL mode is the default for CloudFlare sites on the Free plan.
-Flexible SSL mode means that traffic from browsers to CloudFlare will be encrypted, but traffic from CloudFlare to a site's origin server will not be.
-To take advantage of our [Full and Strict SSL](https://www.cloudflare.com/ssl) mode—which encrypts the connection between CloudFlare and the origin server—it’s necessary to install a certificate on the origin server.
+> Cloudflare’s Flexible SSL mode is the default for Cloudflare sites on the Free plan.
+Flexible SSL mode means that traffic from browsers to Cloudflare will be encrypted, but traffic from Cloudflare to a site's origin server will not be.
+To take advantage of our [Full and Strict SSL](https://www.cloudflare.com/ssl) mode—which encrypts the connection between Cloudflare and the origin server—it’s necessary to install a certificate on the origin server.
 >
 > Cloudflare Blog - [Origin Server Connection Security with Universal SS ](https://blog.cloudflare.com/origin-server-connection-security-with-universal-ssl/)